bluejayA/substation/docs/architecture/overview.md

 # Architecture Overview

-Substation is built with a modular, layered architecture that emphasizes performance, reliability, and maintainability.
+Substation is built with a modular, plugin-based architecture that emphasizes performance, reliability, and maintainability.
 This document provides an overview of the system design and architectural decisions.

-**Or**: How we built a terminal app that doesn't suck, using Swift.
+**Or**: How we built a terminal app that doesn't suck, using Swift and a modular plugin system.

 ## Design Principles